Cashkid12/Cashkid12/README.md

 ### Grace Care Hospital
 **Live Site:** https://gracecare-hospital.vercel.app/

-A modern hospital website designed to deliver a professional digital presence for healthcare services.
+A modern hospital website designed to provide a professional and trustworthy digital presence.

-**Key Features**
+**Key Highlights**
-- Responsive and accessible UI
+- Fully responsive and accessible UI
-- Clean layout and professional branding
+- Clean and professional layout
 - Built with React and TailwindCSS
 - Deployed on Vercel